Laser induced Compton Scattering to Dark Photon or Axion-like Particle: Introduction

 In this work, instead of an energetic photon, we propose to produce new particles beyond the Standard Model (SM) in this nonlinear Compton scattering.
 We take two intriguing invisible particles as illustration, i.e. dark photon (DP) and axion-like particle (ALP).
 The search for DP or ALP with mass from several eVs to MeVs is subject to collider experiments or beam dump experiments.
 The beam dump experiments are useful for exploring the regime of small coupling but lose sensitivity for mass lower than $2m_e\sim 1$ MeV.
 The collider experiments are able to probe smaller mass region but suffer from low production rate and available data.
 In our case, a high-energy electron beam collides with an intense laser beam of a number of optical photons to form a massive new particle

 The decay $e^-\to e^- + {\rm massive~particle}$ is forbidden in vacuum but can occur after absorbing optical photons.
 The new particle couples to electron and is assumed to be long-lived to escape from the detector.
 The sizable cross section of this process for the light new particle creation leads to an increased observation sensitivity compared to other collider experiments or beam dump experiments.
+The idea of nonlinear Compton scattering to ALPs was originally proposed in Refs.~\cite{Dillon:2018ypt,King:2018qbq}.
+The energetic photon from Compton scattering can be formed as an optical dump experiment to search for ALP~\cite{Bai:2021gbm}.
+Ref.~\cite{Dillon:2018ouq} also proposed to detect the produced ALP through the Light-Shining-through-Wall (LSW) setup.
+Other related studies include Refs.~\cite{King:2019cpj,Beyer:2021mzq}.
+The main original contribution of our work is in the study of DPs.

 This paper is organized as follows.
 In Sec.~\ref{sec:LaserCompton}, we review the Compton scattering in intense laser field.
 The strong-field QED is discussed in details.
 In Sec.~\ref{sec:DPALP}, we discuss the laser-induced Compton scattering to invisible particles.
 The DP and ALP are taken as illustrative examples of invisible particle.
 We present the cross sections of the relevant Compton scattering and show the sensitivity reach for model parameters in Sec.~\ref{sec:results}.
 Our conclusions are drawn in Sec.~\ref{sec:Con}.
 The details of Lorentz transformation for our calculation are collected in Appendix~\ref{app:rotation}.